 McCannell Store and Post Office, Princeton, ca. 1930

 Neil E. McCannell was an enterprising Princeton businessman.
-In addition to his Main Street store, he manufactured and distributed his patented Soda-Licious beverages, operated a movie house in the Town Hall and travelled to neighboring towns to show movies.
-For his customers that ordered custom made suits, McCannell took the measurements himself and insisted the customer try on the suit when it arrived; if it needed alterations, he would do them himself.
+In addition to his Main Street store, he manufactured and distributed his patented Soda-Licious beverages, operated a movie house in the Town Hall and traveled to neighboring towns to show movies.